 Car chargers in particular may provide more voltage than a device’s battery can receive, posing risks of explosion while charging.
 This was the theory advanced by the plaintiff in a product liability lawsuit filed against the electronic cigarette’s distributor, wholesaler, and retailer that sold the victim the e-cigarette.

 In March 2013, the female plaintiff purchased an e-cigarette package containing an e-cigarette, a lithium ion battery and a battery charger.
 In her lawsuit, the plaintiff alleged that the e-cigarette’s packaging materials mentioned that the battery could be charged with a car charger but failed to state the risks of doing so.

 The plaintiff plugged the device’s battery charger to her car charger but later noticed a burning smell coming out of the charger before it exploded, burning her lap with hot chemicals.
 The explosion also burned the woman’s dress and her car seat, resulting in second-degree burns on her legs, buttocks, and hand.

 In award for the plaintiff, the jury agreed with her that the e-cigarettes distributor and retailer distributed an unsafe product and failed to warn buyers of the known dangers associated with the product’s use.

 If you or someone you know is injured while using or charging e-cigarettes, you can claim compensation from the businesses that supplied the defective product.

-In Houston and throughout the state of Texas, the law firm of Charles J. Argento & Associates is dedicated to helping clients recover from injuries caused by the negligence of other parties.
-Our firm has 30 years of proven experience in personal injury cases such as product liability, auto accidents, and other types of injury claims.
+In Houston and throughout the state of Texas, the personal injury law firm of Charles J. Argento is dedicated to helping clients recover from injuries caused by the negligence of other parties.
+Our firm has over 35 years of proven experience in personal injury cases such as product liability, Car accidents, and other types of injury claims.